Epilepsy – Myths and Facts

 - Never miss a dose.
 But it’s human timer or forget.
 In such a case, don’t panic, take the dose immediately as you realise and delay the next dose by the same time.

 - Withdrawal process and risk should be explained by the doctor, before prescribing a medicine.

-- The drug selection by a doctor may take time, but it is to be understood that in 80% cases, the drugs effectively control Seizures.
+- A doctor’s drug selection may take some time, but it’s important to remember that in 80% of cases, the drugs effectively manage seizures.

 Is neurosurgery a feasible option?

 With advanced techniques of investigations and medical care, surgery as a means of treatment from seizures is a feasible solution.

 - There are investigations which rule out the possibility of a brain area controlling important body function or skill being removed or damaged during surgery.

 - There are chances that drugs would have to be continued post- surgery, but the decrease in intensity and frequency of seizures remarkably improve the Quality of Life.